 Prepayment is the amount that a lender will allow you to pay, above your regular payments, that will go directly to the principal.

-Many lenders will allow a client to increase their regular payments and also put lump sum amounts onto the mortgage, however if your goal is to pay your mortgage off faster then it’s important to know the different prepayment options this with lenders.
-Some lenders will only allow an extra payment on the mortgage anniversary date and others have higher minimum payment amounts such as $1000 as opposed to other lenders with as little as $100.
+Many lenders will allow a client to increase their regular payments.
+Also to put lump sum amounts onto the mortgage.
+However if your goal is to pay your mortgage off faster then it’s important to know the different prepayment options this with lenders.
+Some lenders will only allow an extra payment on the mortgage anniversary date.
+Others have higher minimum payment amounts such as $1000 as opposed to other lenders with as little as $100.

-Most major banks will allow a client to pay a lump sum of 10% to 15% of their original mortgage amount annually where most monoline lenders will allow 15% to 20% annual lump sums.
+Most major banks will allow a client to pay a lump sum of 10% to 15% annually.
+This amount is based on the original mortgage amount.
+Most monoline lenders will allow 15% to 20% annual lump sums.

 Porting a mortgage is where during the mortgage term you move the mortgage to another house.
-For example, if you have a 5 year fixed term but outgrow your house after three years, you would move your mortgage to the new house and carry out the remaining two years left there.
+For example, if you have a 5 year fixed term but outgrow your house after three years.
+In this case, you would move your mortgage to the new house and carry out the remaining two years left there.

 It’s important to note that you have to qualify for the ported mortgage so if there is a transition in your life and finances such as a job loss, credit challenges and increased debt, that may affect your application.